Do not put personal information into this search bar. If you have a query about your account, please use our contact forms.

 Taking lump sums from your pension pot with

-To take this option with The People’s Pension, you need to have more than £10,000 in your pension pot with us to get you started, or £2,000 if you’ve already taken money from your pension pot.
+To use this option with People’s Pension, you need to have more than £10,000 in your pension pot, or £2,000 if you’ve already started taking money from your pension.

 How to take your pension money

-When you’ve considered your options and decided how you want to take your pension savings, you can request this quickly in your Online Account.
+When you’ve considered your options and decided how you want to take your pension savings, you can request this quickly in your account.

 Find out how